cs100/template-lab-02-git-flow/README.md

 Everything past `<<<<<<< HEAD` and before `=======` is the new code coming in from the branch being merged, while everything past `=======` and before `>>>>>>> master` is existing code from the master branch (the branch that is being merged into).
 We'd like to accept the new code, so go ahead and delete everything past `=======` and before `>>>>>>> master`.
 Make sure to also delete these indicators, or you will get obvious compilation errors.

 Once you are done, be sure to commit and push as usual.

+> Aside: To commit a merge, simply typing `git commit` without the `-m` flag will automatically populate a merge message.

 Partner 1 should now refresh the `Main Prompt` PR on GitHub.
 Notice that every commit made in the branch should appear within the PR.
 There should no longer be any merge conflicts, so go ahead and press "Merge pull request" and repeat the same process as stated above.